-At the James Hotel in downtown Manhattan, we were charged with creating a park in the sky.
-The jutting open space on the fifth floor of the hotel that is visible from Sixth Avenue, became our canvas for a multi-leveled, varied use, elevated park.
+When the James Hotel broke ground in Soho, we were charged with the design build challenge of our GROWing business…to create a park in the sky.
+The jutting open space terraced over Sixth Avenue and Grand Street, become became our largest green roof project to date and our canvas for a multi-leveled, varied use, elevated park.

 This hotel served as a blank canvas for Rebecca Cole GROWs and plants and pots became the painter’s brush.